stotko/stdgpu/README.md

 };
 ```

 <b>Native code</b>.
-More complex operations such as the creation of the update set or other complex algorithms can be implemented natively, e.g. in custom CUDA kernels with stdgpu's CUDA backend enabled:
+More complex operations such as the creation of the duplicate-free set of updated blocks or other algorithms can be implemented natively, e.g. in custom CUDA kernels with stdgpu's CUDA backend enabled:

 ```cpp
 #include <stdgpu/cstddef.h>             // stdgpu::index_t